sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 ### package.json

 The `package.json` defines extension configuration and commands required for development and publishing.

 <!--TODO: Ryan: If you're creating your first extension, leave the `package.json` as is or see the [extension configuration documentation](extension_configuration.md).-->

 ### tslint.json and tsconfig.json

-These are configuration files for linting and Typescript compilation and will suffice for most extensions.
+These are configuration files for linting and Typescript compilation and will be sufficient for most extensions.